romeerez/iocta/README.md

 Use `runModules` to bundle all the modules, instantiate all dependencies.

-It calls `run` functions for all modules having it.
+It calls `run` on all modules in which it is present.

 ```ts
 const {